OZTaekOppa/FastaHandler/README.md

 	1. extractptrn.py:  Call extractptrn module
 	1. python3 extractptrn.py --help: Check help menu
 		+ --input-seq: Indicate an input single-line fasta file and its path (accept reverse complement sequences)
-		+ --input-pattern: Indicate an input text file and its path to find and filter a specific sequence pattern (accept reverse complement sequences)
+		+ --input-ptrn: Indicate an input text file and its path to find and filter a specific sequence pattern (accept reverse complement sequences)
-		+ --input-length: Indicate a length size to filter out
+		+ --len-over: Indicate a length size to filter out
 		+ --out: Indicate an output fasta file after filtering the length size (integer only)
 		+ --t: Specify thread numbers (integer only)
 		+ --mem: Specify memory numbers (integer only with Gb size)